 - Continuing Skills Training — in a world of rapidly-changing technology, the demand for new skills is continual.
 At AT&T, we offer thousands of courses to employees, including consumer call center and retail sales; business call center and direct sales; network engineering; and wireless and wireline networks.

 - Tuition Reimbursement Program — financial assistance is provided to management and non-management employees to earn academic degrees to support their career development.
-In 2011, AT&T's tuition assistance program assisted more than 10,600 employees; 43 percent were women and 55 percent were people of color.
+In 2013, AT&T's tuition assistance program assisted approximately 9,000 employees; 41 percent were women and 57 percent were people of color.

 Leadership Development Program

-The Leadership Development Program (LDP) is AT&T's flagship talent management program to foster extraordinary, innovative managers to successfully lead our business.
-This program is designed for recent college graduates with diverse backgrounds, proven academic achievement and demonstrated leadership abilities.
-As part of the LDP, managers receive challenging rotational job assignments, continuing education and senior manager exposure to hone leadership skills and build work experience across the company.
+The Leadership Development Program (LDP), AT&T’s flagship talent management program, focuses on building extraordinary, innovative leaders to successfully direct the business.
+The program is designed for recent college graduates with diverse backgrounds, proven academic achievement, and demonstrated leadership abilities from highly rated institutions.
+AT&T provides challenging rotational job assignments, continuing education and senior manager exposure to hone leadership skills and build work experience across the company.

 Accelerated Development Program